anakic/querystorm-docs/docs/Querying/SQLite.md

 When using the SQLite engine, all workbook tables get an additional column named `__address`.
 This column contains the original address of the row in Excel.
 The `__address` column is **hidden**, meaning it is **not included** in the results if you only specify `*` in the select list; you must include it in the select list explicitly if you need it (e.g. `select *, __address from...`).

-This column is useful for two main reasons:
+This column is serves two purposes:

 - Double-clicking the address in the results grid will scroll to the range in Excel and select it
 - The address information can be used for formatting ranges from SQL (described below)